-The 5-year Gas for Development project is premised on the need for industry programmes and initiatives that focus on policy, leadership and learning platforms that target the nascent gas sector separately from the oil sector.
-This reflects the unique window of opportunity presented to the country for the utilization of gas as a driver for broader economic transformation and natural resource-based industrialization.
+The 5-year Gas for Development project is premised on the need for industry programmes and initiatives that focus on policy, leadership and learning platforms targeting the nascent gas sector separately from the oil sector.
+This approach reflects the unique window of opportunity presented to the country for the utilization of gas as a driver for broader economic transformation and natural resource-based industrialization.

 In acknowledgement of key policy documents that have played a pivotal role in outlining and clarifying the long-term plans and objectives for the sector, Gas for Development programmes are structured to promote the review and realignment of policy positions to help promote global competitiveness and a clear unambiguous philosophy of development.

 TGC embarked on a 5-year “Gas for Development” project (G4D) in 2017, seeking to leverage its strategic policy advocacy initiatives targeted at decision-makers, stakeholders and the wider communities, in order to adopt, promote and put into effect best practices which safeguard the gas industry’s advancement within the context of gas-based industrialization.
 G4D’s project objectives are stated below as follows:

 Gas for Development is to serve as a strategic kick-starter to developing the academic and technical requirements that will support the industry’s human resource to harness the unique local competencies interacting within the global energy business environment.